dsoellinger/teaching/WS_2022/Image_Processing/PS/Assignment_2/Exercise_Sheet_2.md

 As we now understand how to correlate two matrices, we can apply this knowledge to a real image.
 In this exercise you will blur (a.k.a. smooth) a grayscale image by means of the correlation operation.
 The goal is to understand how the parameters (weight, size) of the kernel influence the "blur".

-You are free to choose the grayscale image, but provide the image when you submit the assignment.
+You are free to choose the grayscale image, but provide the image when you submit the assignment so I can run your code.

-- **Task 1: ** Implement a function `mean_filter_kernel` that returns a kernel which returns the mean value of an images' local neighborhood, if you correlate the image with the kernel.
+- **Task 1:** Implement a function `mean_filter_kernel` that returns a kernel which returns the mean value of an images' local neighborhood, if you correlate the image with the kernel.

   ````python
   def mean_filer_kernel(kernel_size):